RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ## Introduction

 Roadie supports all standard Backstage frontend plugin types that can be built using instructions defined in [Backstage documentation][backstage-plugin-documentation].
 Your plugins can be published via npm or yarn, like publishing a normal package.
 We will provide you functionality to automatically add custom plugins from repositories to your Roadie instance.

-If you you would like to use our private hosted repository for your Roadie plugins, complete with automatic update workflow, you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/artifactory/)
+If you want to have a private hosted repository for your Roadie plugins with automatic update workflow you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/artifactory/)

 ## Prerequisites

-Contact us to have the custom plugins feature enabled for your Roadie instance.
+Custom plugins need to be enabled for your Roadie instance.
+You can enable this by contacting us.

 ## Configuring a plugin for your Roadie instance

 ### Step 1.
 Create plugin definition in Roadie

 You can navigate to h<gatsbyhack>tt</gatsbyhack>ps://your-company.roadie.so/administration/custom-plugins where you will find a collection of cards detailing custom plugins configured for the Roadie instance.

 ![custom_plugins_page](custom_plugins_page.png)

 ### Form

 You can create a new custom plugin definition by clicking "Add New Plugin" floating button.
 ![custom_plugin_form](custom_plugin_form.png)

-The required values are as follows:
+The values that need to be added are as follows:

 ##### Package name
 Package field corresponds to the name of the NPM package.
 This can be a public NPM package hosted in npmjs.com or a private package securely hosted in Roadie Artifactory.
 If the package is hosted in Roadie Artifactory, the name of the package needs to start with `@<your-company>-roadie/`.

 ##### Plugin name
 The name of the plugin.
-This field can be arbitrarily chosen and will be used as an identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.
+This field can be arbitrarily chosen and will be used as a identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.

 ##### Plugin version